Papichi1908/Free-Gen-AI-Bootcamp-2025/sentence-constructor/meta ai/prompt.md

     Can you try constructing these sentences with these hints?
 Let me know if you need additional clues!

     Note: Start with the first sentence - I can provide more specific hints if needed.

+    Student Input: Did you see the raven this morning?
+They were looking at our garden,